tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 compute the Early Secret corresponding to the zero PSK.

 Once all the values which are to be derived from a given secret have been computed, that secret SHOULD be erased.
+After closure of a connection the TLS implementation MUST delete all shared secrets and keys derived in the TLS Key Schedule except binder_key, resumption_secret, and PSKs derived from the resumption_secret.

 ## Updating Traffic Secrets  {#updating-traffic-keys}